Using an External Solver and Accessing the Solution¶

 model.use(GLPK());

-Solving the model is done by a single class to the optimize
+Solving the model is then done by calling the optimize

 method.